 The Custody Question

 When a pension fund's investment committee asks "who holds the keys," they're asking the question that determines whether digital asset allocation is viable.
-Custody isn't a back-office detail—it's the foundation on which institutional deployment rests.
+Custody isn't a back-office detail; it's the foundation on which institutional deployment rests.
 Get it wrong, and you've introduced operational risk that no return can justify.

 The good news: institutional-grade custody solutions now exist across multiple categories.
 The complexity: each category presents distinct trade-offs between cost, regulatory status, operational capability, and asset coverage.
 Understanding these trade-offs is essential for informed platform selection.

-The Four Categories
+The Three Categories

 Crypto-Native Technology Platforms